đź§

 • Worked in regulated environments with full reconciliation across systems

-• Designed deterministic ETL frameworks ensuring repeatable runs and controlled cutover
+• Designed deterministic ETL frameworks supporting repeatable runs and controlled cutover

 • Recovered distressed migration programmes by restructuring data flows and governance

-• Implemented data concealment frameworks preserving relationships across environments
+• Implemented data-concealment frameworks that preserved relationships across environments

 Where This Fits